HDSB-2023-Hackathon/SEAN-HOBECK-HDSB-2023-Hackathon-Submission/README.md

-# mind-safari
+# Mind Safari
- A interactive education app for students.
+ A interactive education app and learning app for students.